-Like history of chronic illness, wt. loss or wt. gain, the physician can detect nutritional problem or assess the likelihood of developing nutritional defect in the future (strong family history of heart disease check lipid level, & encourage the patient to decrease body weight).
+Like history of chronic illness, wt. loss or wt. gain, the physician can detect nutritional problem or assess the likelihood of developing nutritional defect in the future (strong family history of heart dis. check s. lipid level, & encourage the patient to decrease body weight).